NSIndexSet (and its mutable counterpart,

 - Filtering a list of items by a set of composable conditions?
 Ditch the

-NSPredicate; instead, cache the indexes of objects that fulfill each condition, and then get the union of those indexes as conditions are added and removed.
+NSPredicate; instead, cache the indexes of objects that fulfill each condition, and then get the union or intersection of those indexes as conditions are added and removed.

 NSIndexSet is a solid class.
 A fair bit nerdier than its collection class siblings, but it has its place.
-It's at least a good reminder the useful things that you find by paying attention to what Foundation uses in its own APIs.
+At the very least, it's a prime example of the great functionality that you find by paying attention to what Foundation uses in its own APIs.